Facedown Records

-Facedown Records is a Christian rock record label based in Fallbrook, California that is devoted to hardcore punk and metalcore bands (Christian and secular) with a few death metal acts such as Immortal Souls and Indwelling.
+Facedown Records is a Christian rock record label based in Fallbrook, California, that is devoted to hardcore punk and metalcore bands (Christian and secular) with a few death metal acts such as Immortal Souls and Indwelling.
 Founded by No Innocent Victim drummer Jason Dunn in 1997, the label started small with a number of 7" record releases by Overcome, Dodgin Bullets, and Born Blind.
 As the label grew, it was able to sign artists for full album deals. xDISCIPLEx released material on Facedown, as well as Figure Four and Point of Recognition.
 The label also signs straight edge groups such as xDEATHSTARx and xLooking Forwardx.

-Label bands like Seventh Star and Nodes of Ranvier released well-received albums.
-War of Ages, For Today, Sleeping Giant and others make up the self-described "Facedown Family".
+Bands like Seventh Star and Nodes of Ranvier released well-received records through the label, but it was the release of Turn It Around by Comeback Kid (featuring members of Figure Four) that really brought the label more notice.
+Comeback Kid toured behind that album for the following two years, eventually leaving Facedown to sign with Victory Records.

 Strike First Records

 Strike First Records is Facedown's imprint label, which provides label services for smaller bands, and sometimes acts as a "Facedown training ground"; some Strike First bands, such as Bloody Sunday, Kingston Falls, Call to Preserve, and War of Ages have since moved to Facedown.
 All of Strike First's releases are limited edition physical issue, and are made using no plastic, from recycled cardboard.